 Concessions and Access Requirements

 Who qualifies for a concession?

 Concession prices are available on some events.
-These are offered to students, over60’s, registered disabled/DLA or ESA/IB.
-You need to be able to show valid ID
+These are offered to students, under 16s, over 60’s, registered disabled/DLA, ESA/IB or JSA/IS.
+You need to be able to show valid ID.

 Can I bring my baby to sit on my lap?

 For events aimed at under 5’s any child 6 months or older will need a ticket.
 For other events, any child under 2 years of age is welcome to come along as 'babe in arms' and may sit on your lap without you needing to pay extra.
 We do ask that if your child were to become unsettled during the performance that you'd be kind enough to step outside until they had settled, bearing in mind that you may not be allowed re-entrance during the performance.
 So it would be completely your decision.